janko/janko.io/_posts/2015-08-31-the-plugin-system-of-sequel-and-roda.md

 the Roda/Sequel stack, and I want to give you a deep dive into it to show you exactly how it works and why it is awesome.
-Note that this is not one of those dives for purely educational purposes, I want to teach you a very practical and generic pattern which you can use in your next gem.
+Note that this is not one of those dives for purely educational purposes, I want to teach you a very practical and generic design pattern which you can use in your next gem.

 Since Sequel and Roda have a very similar plugin system, it's enough to demonstrate one of them, so we'll choose Roda.
 Roda is a web framework that